Quinten/projectrun/README.md

 It is best to keep the size and the sequence of which is which, otherwise his animation will appear messed up.
 But for your peace fo mind there is also a psd in there somewhere with the necessary guides.

 The rendering of the platforms is a little bit tricky.
 They are broken up into tiles.
-Have look at [tiles.png](https://raw.githubusercontent.com/Quinten/projectrun/gh-pages/assets/sprites/tiles.png)
+Have a look at [tiles.png](https://raw.githubusercontent.com/Quinten/projectrun/gh-pages/assets/sprites/tiles.png)

 ![tiles.png](https://raw.githubusercontent.com/Quinten/projectrun/gh-pages/assets/sprites/tiles.png)